Homecoming: Homecoming court

 The backings court is a representative group of students that, in a coeducational institution, consists of a king and queen, and possibly prince(s) and princess(es).
-In a single-sex institution, the homecoming court will usually consist of only a king and a prince (for an all-male school) or a queen and a princess (for an all-female school), although some schools may choose to join with single-sex schools of the other gender to elect the homecoming court jointly.
+In 1952, Bates College seniors played a central role in organizing homecoming events, including Friday night assemblies, athletic events, and homecoming dances.
+These student-led traditions symbolize senior leadership roles and are often associated with homecoming courts at universities in the mid-20th century.
+In a single-sex institution, the homecoming court will usually consist of only a king and a prince (for an all-male school) or a queen and a princess (for an all-female school), although some schools may choose to join with single-sex schools of the other sex to elect the homecoming court jointly.

 Generally, the king and queen are students completing their final years of study at their school (also called "seniors"), while the prince and princess are underclassmen often with a prince/princess for each grade.
-Recently, some high schools have chosen to add categories, such as duke and duchess, to extend the representation of students to include a category in which students with special needs are elected.
-In high school, 17- or 18-year-old students in their final year are represented by a king or queen; in college, students who are completing their final year of study, usually between 21 and 23 years old.
+Recently, some high schools have chosen to add categories, such as Duke and Duchess, to extend the representation of students to include a category in which students with special needs are elected.
+In high school, 17- or 18-year-old students in their final year are represented by a king or queen; in college, students who are completing their final year of study, usually between 21–23 years old.

 Local rules determine when the homecoming king and queen are crowned.
 Sometimes, the big announcement comes at a pep rally, school assembly, or public ceremony one or more days before the football game.
-Other schools crown their royalty at the homecoming football game, a dance, or other school event.
+Other schools crown their royalty at the homecoming football game, a dance, or other school events.

 Often, the previous year's king and queen are invited back to crown their successors.
-If they are absent for whatever reason, someone else—usually, another previous king or queen, a popular teacher, or other designated person—will perform those duties.
+If they are absent for whatever reason, someone else—usually, another previous king or queen, a popular teacher, or a royal representative—will perform those duties.
 Usually, the queen is crowned first, followed by the king.
-The crowning method also varies by school.
+The crowning method also varies by school, however, the crown is typically preserved and passed down to each successor.

 Homecoming court members who are not crowned king or queen are often called escorts or royalty.
 They are often expected to participate in the week's activities as well.
 At some schools, a homecoming prince/princess, duke/duchess, etc. (often underclassmen nominated by their classmates) are crowned along with the king and queen; sometimes, middle school and junior high students may partake in the high school activities.